Endowed Chair Symposium

 - Location: Mount Marty University Marian Auditorium, 1105 W. 8th Street, Yankton, SD 57078.

-- Continuing Education Credit will be given.
+- Continuing Education Credit will be given with registration and attendance.

 - If you have questions, contact 605.322.7879 or averacontinuingeducation@